obiba/rock-doc/introduction.rst

   :scale: 50 %
   :alt: Rock horizontal scalability

-  Adding more Rock servers and balance the load to scale R services horizontally.
+  Add more Rock servers and balance the load to scale R services horizontally.

 Distributed Computing
 ---------------------